hexaonelabs/ia-agent-h/README.md

 # Agent H 🤖

-NodeJS Autonomous Agent Manager with direct blockchain interactions and an multiples AI assistant.
-Inspired by the [EizaOS](https://github.com/elizaOS/eliza) project this agent framework is based on NodeJS and is designed to be modular, extensible and  more easily to use and scale.
+Autonomous Agent Framework for NodeJS with Blockchain Integration This lightweight and modular framework enables the management of multiple AI assistants with direct blockchain interactions.
+Inspired by the [EizaOS](https://github.com/elizaOS/eliza) project, Agent H is designed to be more modular, extensible, and easier to use and scale.

 <div align="center">
   <img src="./public/images/agent-h-33.jpeg" alt="Agent H Banner" width="100%" />
 </div>

 ## Project Description
 Agent H is a NodeJS-based system that orchestrates AI agents with direct blockchain integration.
-This innovative framework combines modular design, EVM compatibility, and natural language processing to create powerful, decentralized applications.
-With rapid deployment and easy customization, Agent H empowers developers to build the future of AI-driven blockchain solutions in minutes, not months.
+This innovative minimal framework combines modular design, EVM compatibility, and natural language processing to create powerful, decentralized applications.
+With rapid deployment, minimum dependencies and easy customization, Agent H empowers developers to build the future of AI-driven blockchain solutions in minutes, not months.
 Unleash the power of intelligent, autonomous agents in the decentralized world with Agent H!

 ## ✨ Features

-- **🤖 IA Assistant manager**: orchestrate and manage multiple AI agent
+- **🤖 IA Assistant manager**: Orchestrate and manage multiple AI agent
+- **📦  Minimal Design**: Streamlined architecture for efficient operation
-- **🛠️ Highly extensible**: create your own tools and agents assistant
+- **🛠️ Highly extensible**: Create your own tools and agents assistant
 - **🔗 Direct blockchain interactions**: Provide default tools for EVM Blockchain interactions
 - **🔒 Secure and private API server Endpoint**: Include a NestJS server that expost Agent to HTTP Request
-- **📚 Easily configure & run:** only one programming language framework & configuration based on yml file
+- **📚 Easily configure & run:** Only one programming language & configuration based on yml file
-- **🚀 Ready to use and deploy** setup & deploy in less than 5 minutes
+- **🚀 Ready to use and deploy** Download, install, setup & deploy in less than 5 minutes

 ## 🚀 Quick Start